sjspielman/alignment_filtering/scripts/README.txt

 	Basic scripts for conducting PAML (codeml.ctl) and FUBAR (autoFUBAR.bf) inferences

 simulation/
-	Scripts used to simulate sequences with Indelible as well as trees along which we evolved. trees/
+	Scripts used to simulate sequences with Indelible: runindelible.py and control.txt trees/
 		See manuscript for phylogeny citations.
-			flat:158 sequences
 			or5: 11 sequences
 			rho: 26 sequences
 			prk: 60 sequences
+			flat:158 sequences
 	HA/
 		Inference of H1N1 HA parameters